ABRG-Models/morphologica/README.md

 Note the call to ldconfig at the end there, which makes sure that libmorphologica is available to your system's dynamic linker.
-On Linux, that means running ldconfig (assuming that the CMAKE\_INSTALL\_PREFIX of /usr/local is already in your dynamic linker's search path) as in the example above.
-If you installed elsewhere, then you probably know how to set LD\_CONFIG\_PATH correctly (or at least you can now search up how to do that).
+On Linux, that means running ldconfig (assuming that the CMAKE_INSTALL_PREFIX of /usr/local is already in your dynamic linker's search path) as in the example above.
+If you installed elsewhere, then you probably know how to set LD_LIBRARY_PATH correctly (or see **Building/installing as a per-user library**, below).

 If necessary, you can pass -DMORPH_ARMADILLO_LIBPATH=/usr/local/lib and the linker will add this